tstuefe/JEP387/jep.md

 For both (1) and (2), increasing commit granule size and/or uncommit threshold would decrease virtual memory fragmentation and decrease number of uncommit operations.
 In extreme cases we could switch off uncommitting altogether.
 The result would be a allocator working very similar to how Metaspace works now.

+### Maximum size of metadata

+The proposed design imposes an implicit limit to the maximum size a single piece of metadata can have, which is limited by the largest chunk size (root chunk size).
+The root chunk size is currently designed to be 4M, which is sized to be comfortably larger than the largest possible size of an InstanceKlass (about ~512K).

+There are several ways to work around this limit should this turn out to be a problem:

+- Easiest would be to increase the root chunk size.
+This is generally harmless but has subtle consequences for the granularity of reserved space, see Backward compatibility notes.

+- Alternatively, should that not be sufficient, multiple neighboring root chunks can be chained together to house the metadata.

 ----

+<a name="footnote1"></a>
 [1] See jdk/sandbox repository, "stuefe-new-metaspace-branch": http://hg.openjdk.java.net/jdk/sandbox/shortlog/b537e6386306

+<a name="footnote2"></a>
 [2] https://github.com/tstuefe/JEP-Improve-Metaspace-Allocator/blob/master/test/test-mallocwhynot/malloc-only-vs-patched.svg

+<a name="footnote3"></a>
 [3] https://github.com/tstuefe/JEP-Improve-Metaspace-Allocator/blob/master/test/test-mallocwhynot/readme.md